 2See page 177 in Koopmans (1957); we skip some phrases.
-Koopmans offers as an illustration: "[I]n some intuitive sense the "distance" between Lerner's The Economics of Control and the mathematical formulations of the propositions of welfare economics .. is, I believe, not large."
-We return to Koopmans in Footnote 63, and the text it footnotes.
+Koopmans offers as an illustration: "[I]n some intuitive sense the "distance" between Lerner's The Economics of Control and the mathematical formulations of the propositions of welfare economics ... is, I believe, not large;" see Koopmans for relevant references.
+We return to Koopmans in Footnote 70, and in the text it footnotes.

 3See Footnote 5 on page 11 for the first reference; page 19 for the second; and Footnote 1 on page 20 for the third, all in Koopmans (1957).
 For his free use of the notion of a continuous function and a continuously representable binary relation, see respectively Footnote 2 on page 33, Footnote 3 on page 34, and page 55.
 It is of interest that the problem of representation of a binary relation by a function is introduced so early on the essay, right after the notion of profit maximization, and in the context of supply and consumption decisions.
-More to the point, Koopmans disregards the chronological order to introduce Wold before the 1934 paper of Hicks-Allen.
+More to the point, Koopmans disregards the chronological order to introduce Wold before Hicks-Allen (1934).

-4See page 57 in Koopmans (1957) for the discussion of a "class of theorems known as fixed point theorems, the appropriate concepts and theorems [for which] are found in the relatively young mathematical field of topology -
+4See page 57 in Koopmans (1957) for the discussion of a "class of theorems known as fixed point theorems, the appropriate concepts and theorems [for which] are found in the relatively young mathematical field of topology - of the signature notions in the Essays,5 and his reliance on it continues on with more or less increasing force and emphasis throughout his work subsequent to them.6